garyPenhook/avr_stack_analyzer/README.md

 - Tracks the stack accurately for each cycle
 - Smart enough to understand compiler function patterns
 - Recognizes different compiler-specific code styles
+- Full instruction set support for both classic and modern AVR architectures
+- Support for new AVR instruction variants in newer devices

 ### 2. Smart Control Flow Analysis
 - Builds a complete map of function calls